Armatores/Simureality/Simureality.md

 #### **Mass as Computation Complexity**

-"Stop!" an attentive reader will exclaim.
-"How can a photon have mass?
-And why isn't it in its parameters?"
+How can a photon have mass?
+And why isn't it in its parameters?
-This is a correct observation.
-Mass is indeed not a particle parameter.
-Because mass in Simureality is not a parameter, but a metric.
+It's because mass in Simureality is indeed not a particle parameter, but a metric.

 Mass is a measure of a particle's computational complexity relative to the reference photon.